Fire Island National Seashore | OLD MASTIC HOUSE AT THE WILLIAM FLOYD ESTATE

 William Floyd Estate Home Page

-The main draw of the William Floyd Estate at Fire Island National Seashore is a tour of the Old Mastic House, the birthplace of Declaration of Independence signer William Floyd.
-Tours are typically held on Fridays, Saturdays, and Sundays from Memorial Day weekend through Veterans Day.
-Though advertised to last an hour, the tour I was on lasted nearly 1.5 hours.
-If you are visiting the Floyd Estate specifically for the house tour, be sure to check the National Park Service’s official William Floyd Estate web page for a schedule.
+The main draw of the William Floyd Estate at Fire Island National Seashore is the Old Mastic House, the birthplace of Declaration of Independence signer William Floyd.
+The house is open from May through the end of September for self-guided tours, usually on Wednesdays through Sundays from 9 AM to 4:30 PM.
+A park Ranger or volunteer will be inside to answer any questions.
+Be sure to check the National Park Service’s official William Floyd Estate web page for the current schedule.

 Old Mastic House started out as a six-room building in 1724.
 Additions were made all the way up through the 1920s, expanding the house to 27 rooms.
-The tour covers 25 of them, as there are a few sections where the floor has deteriorated and is not accessible to the public.
+Visitors are allowed into a few of the rooms on the first floor, which feature antique furniture and other exhibits such as historical photos.

-All of the furnishings in the house were owned by the Floyds at some point during their 250 plus years of occupation, so there is a mishmash of antiques on display.
-The earliest items are from the mid-1700s and the newest is a dishwasher from 1975.
+All of the furnishings in the house were owned by the Floyd Family at some point during their 250-plus years of occupation, so there is a mishmash of antiques on display.
+The earliest items are from the mid-1700s, and the newest is a dishwasher from 1975.
 A few of the items did belong to William Floyd.
-Cornelia Floyd Nichols, the great, great granddaughter of William Floyd and the last private owner of the estate, put identification tags on some of the items to help clarify their history.
-No photography is allowed in the house, which is why I have no photos for this review.
+Cornelia Floyd Nichols, the great, great granddaughter of Floyd and the last private owner of the estate, put identification tags on some of the items to help clarify their history.

 Back to the Top